 Carcase collection from larders will be affected as processors respond to the current situation.
-However, the Scottish Government through Scotland Food and Drink has said that businesses involved in food supply should remain open if possible, subject to being able to adhere to two requirements safe social distancing practice and normal health and safety requirements.
-We will issue further updates as information is made available.
+However, the Scottish Government has said that businesses involved in food supply should remain open if possible, subject to being able to adhere to two requirements safe social distancing practice and normal health and safety requirements.
+Further updates will be available on the Scotland Food & Drink Coronavirus Information Hub.

 We are expecting a statement from Scottish forestry and Forest and Land Scotland and will add it here as soon as possible.
 Confor have created a new Covid-19 information hub and have released a statement from a Defra spokesperson: “Those involved in the supply chain of wood for key goods (including, but not limited to pallets, heating, packaging, tissue paper, timber harvesting, sawmills) should be considered key workers.
 Only necessary workers, producing key goods, should continue to attend workplaces.
 Working from home should be encouraged for administrative staff.”